Breakfast in London, dinner in Barcelona

 -

 If you have a through ticket you're covered by the CIV international conditions of carriage.
-If you miss a connection due to a train delay, you are legally entitled to be rebooked on a later onward train at no extra charge.
+If you miss a connection due to a train delay, you're legally entitled to be rebooked on a later onward train at no extra charge.
 So even a tight connection might be fine in this case.

 Recommended connection times when changing stations in Paris